camunda/camunda-bpm-examples/deployment/spring-servlet-pa-tomcat/README.md

 ## How to use it?

-1. Build it with Maven.
+1. Build it with Maven and Java 17.

 ```bash
 mvn clean verify